 A professor and national expert

-With degrees from the University of Kansas and the University of Miami, Feiock, who came to FSU in 1990, built a national reputation as a public policy expert, often working as a consultant and witness for state agencies, local governments, the National Science Foundation and other governmental agencies.
+With a master’s and a doctorate degree from the University of Kansas, Feiock, who came to FSU in 1988, built a national reputation as a public policy expert, often working as a consultant and witness for state agencies, local governments, the National Science Foundation and other governmental agencies.